HB9HBO/FreeDATA-macOS/README.md

 $ cd ~/freedata
 $ bash run-freedata-macos.sh
 ```
 Your browser should open the FreeDATA webinterface.
-For configuring FreeDATA, follow the instructions under https://wiki.freedata.app.
+Please follow the instructions on https://wiki.freedata.app to configure FreeDATA.